sidharthv96/blog/content/posts/selfemployment.md

 ## Less Taxes

-As a Full time employee, the company cuts the taxes before they pay the salary.
+As a Full-time employee, the company cuts the taxes before they pay the salary.
-But when self employed, we have pre-tax money to spend.
+But when self-employed, we have pre-tax money to spend.

 If your income is <50L, you only have to pay tax on 50% of your income under [section 44ADA](https://www.thegalacticadvisors.com/post/comprehensive-guide-on-tax-for-freelancers).

-Landing a higher salary job usually means more taxes, but even then, all business related expenses like Travel, Fuel, Hotel Accomodation, Food, Electronic Gadgets, Car, Rent, etc. can be deducted from your Income.
+Landing a higher salary job usually means more taxes, but even then, all business-related expenses like Travel, Fuel, Hotel Accommodation, Food, Electronic Gadgets, Car, Rent, etc. can be deducted from your Income.

 So that's like having a 30% discount on all items.

-There is also option for GST refunds, which sweetens the deal.
+There is also an option for GST refunds, which sweetens the deal.

-Ps: This is not Tax Advise, Always talk to your CA for details.
+Ps: This is not Tax Advice, Always talk to your CA for details.

 ## Freedom

-Eventhough Oracle did not have strict timings and I had a great manager, peer pressure and morning meetings will force somewhat of a schedule.
+Even though Oracle did not have strict timings and I had a great manager, peer pressure and morning meetings will force somewhat of a schedule.

-The ability to set our own schedule is underrated.
-I'm usually more productive in the evening, so I could go on a date in the morning and code at night, a stunt that wouldn't be easy to pull of at a regular job.
+The ability to set our schedule is underrated.
+I'm usually more productive in the evening, so I could go on a date in the morning and code at night, a stunt that wouldn't be easy to pull off at a regular job.

 # Caveats of Remote work

 ## Risk

-You are on your own, the company could end the contract any time.
+You are on your own, the company could end the contract at any time.
 There is no guarantee of that SMS at the end of the month.
 If it's a startup, they could be short of funds, a client can pull out causing major setbacks, shit happens.

 You should have the discipline to have an emergency fund, a few months salary saved somewhere safe.